SrikarDVS/Covid_twitter_sentiment_analysis/README.md

 ```console
 user@machine:~/Desktop/Covid_twitter_sentiment_analysis/$ terraform apply
 ```
-  3. This process will take around 2 mins, but the output should be the twitter stream running and showing you individual tweets having the keyword covid19.
+  3. This process will take a couple of minutes, but the output should be the twitter stream running and showing you individual tweets having the keyword covid19.

 ### E. Databricks
+  1. Make a databricks community account in the link given in the [pre-requisites]((#pre-requisites)
-  1. Open databricks and import the python notebook from the repo
+  2. Import the notebook given in the repo into databricks by following the guide [here.](https://docs.databricks.com/notebooks/notebooks-manage.html#import-a-notebook)
+  3. In the notebook the cells are labelled in accordance with what they do, there are 2 labels, ingestion and processing.
+This label is basically the work "ingesiton" or "processing" commented at the beginning of the cell.
+  4. Initially enter the variables required, details are found [here.](#variables-in-the-tweetsipynb-file)
+  5. Once you have given the details, run all the cells which are marked as ingestion, and then wait for 15 minutes.
+This will give some time for the program to fetch tweets and store them in the spark dataframe.
-  2. Run all the cells to ingest data and wait to accumulate a few samples, then run the cells for processing and cleaning the data and finally the cells to visulaize the data
+  6. Once you have let the ingestion cells run, you can run the processing cells, these will clean the data, process it and visualize the processed data

 ### Variables in the tfvars file